 Historical Mining and Recent Exploration Work

-The first signs of mining activity at the Svärdsjö Property date back to the 14th century, and organized mining activity at the Stefansgruver Mine commenced in the 17th century.
+The first signs of mining activity at the Svärdsjö Property date back to the 14th century, and organized mining activity at the Stefansgruvan Mine commenced in the 17th century.
 Production occurred intermittently between 1753 and 1850.
-Additional polymetallic deposits were discovered during this time which included the most productive mine named Kompanigruver.
+Additional polymetallic deposits were discovered during this time which included the most productive mine named Kompanigruvan.

 Boliden conducted extensive exploration on the Svärdsjö Property from 2009 until 2019.
 Boliden was not granted an extension to their exploration permit, and EMX Royalty Corp. aggressively claimed the Svärdsjö license area.